Gardening to Protect the Chesapeake Bay

-Why is runoff bad for the bay?
 Water runoff itself is inevitable, but what the water carries with it while it is flowing into the estuary is what is important.
-If there are certain pesticides, herbicides, fertilizers, chemicals, bacteria, or excessive nutrients from certain farm manure or other waste products, then these can have a harmful effect on the flora and fauna living in and around the bay.
+Certain pesticides, herbicides, fertilizers, chemicals, bacteria, or excessive nutrients from farm manure and other waste products can have a harmful effect on the flora and fauna living in and around the bay.
 By controlling what can fall into those run-off flows, and creating more natural filtration systems, we can help keep the water that does make its way to the bay clean and safe for the Chesapeake ecosystem.

 When man-made fertilizers are used in excess, the extra nutrients can make their way into storm drains and runoff water.
-These huge boosts in nitrogen and other nutrients can create algae blooms, which both block light from entering the water and consume the oxygen in the water, suffocating natural aquatic plants and local fish in the estuary.
+These huge boosts in nitrogen and other nutrients can create algae blooms.
+These blooms both block light from entering the water and consume the oxygen in the water, suffocating natural aquatic plants and local fish in the estuary.
 Also, many pesticides have been found to negatively impact the life cycles of other beneficial animals, such as bees and bird eggs.
-Natural pest control and organic fertilizers should always be tried first!
+Natural pest control and organic fertilizers should always be tried first.

-If your property slopes and water runs directly through your garden soil and straight down the drain, adding some erosion control to your landscaping can help slow the flow of water, allowing time for harmful particles to be filtered out of the water before it’s gone.
-This can be in the form of groundcover plants, french drains with stone, or using raised bed gardens to stop soil from running off.
+If your property slopes and water runs directly through your garden soil and straight down the drain, adding some erosion control to your landscaping can help slow the flow of water.
+This allows time for harmful particles to be filtered out of the water before it’s gone.
+Erosion control can be found in the form of groundcovers, native grasses, trees, shrubs, french drains, or using raised bed gardens to stop soil from running off.

 Rain barrels are a great source of irrigation for your gardens, and can help stop water from rushing directly from our gutters through our lawns and into our storm drains.